Common searched topics: Manufacturing, Label printing, Sales order

 Waiting on stockThis status is also known as Quantity on order.
 It means there isn’t enough stock to fulfill the sales order.
 This status shows when you’ve ordered more from your vendor, are waiting on a stock transfer, or are waiting on more to be made from a manufacture order.

-Not enough stockThis status means you don’t have enough products in stock to fulfill your order.
-You should create a purchase order, transfer stock from another location, or create more with a work order if applicable.
+Not enough stockThis status indicates that you don’t have enough products in stock to fulfill your order.
+You should create a purchase order, transfer stock from another location, or create additional stock with a manufacture order, if applicable.

 inFlow quantities

 inFlow breaks down quantities in a few ways to help you organize your inventory.
-You might be wondering what the difference is between quantity on hand versus quantity available.
-For more on that, take a look at this guide on how inFlow calculates different quantities.
+You may wonder what the difference is between quantity on hand and quantity available.
+For more information, refer to this guide on how inFlow calculates various quantities.

 Can the sales order list view be saved?

-At the moment, only the priority sales orders view will be saved when you look at the sales order list.
+Currently, only the priority sales orders view is saved when viewing the sales order list.
 This means any sorting and filtering of the list will need to be set every time you’re on the sales order list.

 I can’t find some of my sales orders!

-If you’ve noticed that some of your sales orders that were showing on the inFlow Cloud for Web app aren’t listed anymore, don’t worry.
+If you’ve noticed that some of your sales orders that were showing on the inFlow Inventory for Web app aren’t listed anymore, don’t worry.
 Your orders are still in inFlow!

 They’re probably not displaying on the default Open list view because the Open list shows only orders that have been assigned locations.
 If you have sales orders without locations, they will be shown in the All view.